From the discrete to the continuous, from simplicial complexes to Riemannian manifolds. Approximating flows and cuts on manifolds by discrete versions: Morse theory and flows

-But not every such arrow pattern comes from a Morse function.
-We need to exclude cycles, see \cite{Forman98b}. \\ Forman \cite{Forman98c} has also constructed a combinatorial version of Witten's approach described in Section \ref{witten}, conjugating the Eckmann Laplacian with $e^{-tf}$ for a Morse function.
+Forman \cite{Forman98c} has also constructed a combinatorial version of Witten's approach described in Section \ref{witten}, conjugating the Eckmann Laplacian with $e^{-tf}$ for a Morse function.
 For the corresponding theory, he needs the additional condition on $f$ that when a $k$-simplex $\sigma$ is a facet of two different $(k+1)$-simplices $\tau^1,\tau^2 $, then $f(\sigma)\le \min (f(\tau^1),f(\tau^2))$. \\

 From a Morse function, we can also construct a new, nonlocal Floer type \cite{Floer89} boundary operator, as first described in \cite{Forman98a}.
 For that purpose, we call a simplex $\sigma_k$ \emph{upward noncritical} if there is a $\rho_{q+1}$ satisfying \rf{exch5}.
 We call it \emph{downward noncritical} if there is a $\tau_{q-1}$ with \rf{exch6}.
 The simplices satisfying neither of these are the \emph{critical} ones.